dayeggpi/SWAP/README.md

 You can also compile it to an exe by having the *.ico and *.spec file in same folder as swap.py and doing `pyinstaller swap.spec`.
 The output exe will be in the "dist" folder.
 Then you simply execute the exe file to launch it.

-Once launched, the app will ask you to provide the path where SoundVolumeView by NirSoft is installed (or you can also put SoundVolumeView.exe in the same folder as SmartWindowsAudioProfiles.exe).
+Once launched, the app will ask you to provide the path where SoundVolumeView by NirSoft is installed (or you can also put SoundVolumeView.exe in the same folder as SWAP.exe).

 Once done, click on "Test SoundVolumeView" to ensure that the app is properly linked to SmartWindowsAudioProfiles.